jarviscanada/jarvis_data_eng_RoshanRamesh/linux_sql/README.md

 - `host_usage`: This table holds node/server resource usage data.

-  -`timestamp`: The UTC timestamp of data collection.
+  - `timestamp`: The UTC timestamp of data collection.
   - `host_id`: The id of the current server/node.
 This is the foreign key of the table.
   - `cpu_number`: Number of existing CPU cores.
   - `memory_free`: This is the idle memory size.